Mercedes-Benz Vans: Key to Viano

 What was the core mechanic?

-A custom “printing tyre” that enabled the Sprinter to write its own letters of application.
+A custom printing tyre enabled the Sprinter to write its own letters of application.

 Why is it effective as direct marketing?

-Because it delivers a physical artifact into a business context, and the product itself is the proof of the idea.
+It works because it places a physical proof point into a business context, and the product itself delivers the message.

 What is the main lesson for B2B campaigns?

-Convert product benefit into a behavior that buyers can witness, not just read about.
+Turn product benefit into a behavior buyers can witness, not just a claim they are asked to believe.